5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 WATER

-The property includes a spring.
-The home is served by a new drilled well that the owner says it produces ample gallons per minute.
+The property includes a spring, so be prepared to live off-grid if necessary.
+The home is served by a newly drilled well that the owner says produces ample gallons per minute.

 MINERAL RESOURCES